coleifer/peewee/docs/peewee/api.rst

             user = User.get(User.active == True, User.username == username)

-    .. py:method:: first()
+    .. py:method:: first([n=1])

+        :param int n: Return the first *n* query results after applying a limit of ``n`` records.
-        :rtype: :py:class:`Model` instance or ``None`` if no results
+        :rtype: :py:class:`Model` instance, list or ``None`` if no results

-        Fetch the first row from a query.
-The result will be cached in case the entire query result-set should be iterated later.
+        Fetch the first *n* rows from a query.
+Behind-the-scenes, a ``LIMIT n`` is applied.
+The results of the query are then cached on the query result wrapper so subsequent calls to :py:meth:`~SelectQuery.first` will not cause multiple queries.

+        If only one row is requested (default behavior), then the return-type will be either a model instance or ``None``.

+        If multiple rows are requested, the return type will either be a list of one to n model instances, or ``None`` if no results are found.

+    .. py:method:: peek([n=1])

+        :param int n: Return the first *n* query results.
+        :rtype: :py:class:`Model` instance, list or ``None`` if no results

+        Fetch the first *n* rows from a query.
+No ``LIMIT`` is applied to the query, so the :py:meth:`~SelectQuery.peek` has slightly different semantics from :py:meth:`~SelectQuery.first`, which ensures no more than *n* rows are requested.
+The ``peek`` method, on the other hand, retains the ability to fetch the entire result set withouth issuing additional queries.

     .. py:method:: execute()